 - Trapped by Gambling Debts: The plot is driven by Ed's need to pay off a massive gambling debt owed to Hatchet Harry.
 Harry's hoping to use the debt to force Ed's father to hand over his pub.

 - Umbrella Drink: Served at the Samoan pub to the incredulity of the protagonists.
 This is also the Drink Order of choice for Rory, who not only favors that pub, but drinks those at his headquarters and serves them to guests.
 Like one of his other food preferences (ice cream bars), it's part of his characterization as seemingly kind of goofy and ridiculous (but actually terrifyingly badass).

-- Wallpaper Camouflage: The couch potato girl at the pot house blends right into the upholstery, allowing her to get the drop on people twice.
+- Wallpaper Camouflage: Gloria blends right into the upholstery, allowing her to get the drop on people twice.